Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Show All Answers

 A: There are 3 basic requirements for grant eligibility:

 *must meet low-income qualification in chart below to be considered for LIEEP; if not, then you are considered a market-rate resident and would participate in HPwES.

-Applicants for the Clean Energy Grant can satisfy this condition with the address on record as shown on the recent copy of the electric utility bill.
-To confirm you are in one of the ERZ communities, you must look up your address by using the ERZ Address Locator: (http://bit.ly/ERZlocator).
-Please note the ERZ Address Locator is the definitive tool for determining the eligibility of an application.
-You must drill in to ensure your address is in the ERZ boundary.
+Applicants for a grant in the Clean Energy Program can satisfy this condition with the address on record as shown on the recent copy of the electric utility bill.
+To confirm you are in one of the ERC communities, you must look up your address by using the ERC Address Locator: (https://www.arcgis.com/apps/webappviewer/index.html?id=9ae47ece53fa4a519919d2b91873392b).
+Please note the ERC Address Locator is the definitive tool for determining the eligibility of an application.
+You must drill in to ensure your address is in the ERC boundary.

 A: No, virtually every homeowner in the state of Maryland can participate in EmPOWER Maryland and we encourage them to do so!
-Only members within an ERZ community and that have Pepco as their utility provider (described in Q#1) can receive the additional $5,000 and solar incentive up to $10,000.
+Only members within an ERC community and that have Pepco or Washington Gas as their utility provider (described in Q#1) can receive the additional $5,000 and solar incentive up to $10,000.
 To participate in Empower Maryland, there are two routes residents can take:

 1. Home Performance with ENERGY STAR Program (HPwES)

 Receive up to $7,500 in rebates/discounts: https://homeenergysavings.pepco.com/home-performance-with-energy-star-program

 2. *Low Income Energy Efficiency Program (LIEEP) administered by the Maryland Department of Housing and Community Development (DHCD): Receive up to $11,000 in rebates/discounts: https://homeenergysavings.pepco.com/income-eligible-energy-efficiency-program; https://dhcd.maryland.gov/Residents/Pages/lieep/default.aspx